 I worked for ten years in a pupil referral unit with children who struggled to regulate their emotions, who regularly engaged in challenging behaviours and often had extremely low self-esteem.
 Something I intuited from my time there was the ineffectiveness of generally praising comments like, ‘that’s great’ or ‘you’re brilliant.’
 Because the children’s self-esteem was often so low, you could see that these kinds of comments almost had the opposite of the intended effect on the children as their low self-worth meant the voice inside their heads told them that the comment simply was not true.
 They would turn the comment to its opposite either inside their head or out loud and believe that instead.
 Some would be visibly pained by such sweeping praise and clearly really could not receive it.
 This was also true of many children I taught in mainstream schools too.

-Children have a chance of developing some self-worth from their achievements, even if they don’t feel great about themselves.
+Within a school setting which has this focus on achievement, children have a chance of developing some self-worth from achievements, even if they don’t feel great about themselves.
 In an ideal world, we would all be able to evaluate our achievements and behaviours ourselves without the need for external approval but this is a rare thing in adults, let alone children.
-Praising achievements rather than generally praising the child, also creates less dependence on external praise as they start to focus on what they can do and gain pride and pleasure from this in itself.
+When you do praise achievements (including effort), I think the ultimate aim is to help a child develop less dependence on external praise and start to focus on what they can do and gain pride and pleasure from this in itself.

-And then recently, I read this story in a book by Robert Bolton and I think it very effectively demonstrates some of what I have just written:
+Just to add, recently, I read this story in a book by Robert Bolton and I think it very effectively demonstrates the need to be specific when issuing praise:

 An incident in the life of Pablo Casals, a famous cellist, illustrates the difference between evaluative praise and descriptive recognition.
 When a young cellist named Gregor Piatigorsky first met Casals, Piatigorsky was asked to play.
 He was nervous and gave what he believed a terrible performance – so bad that he stopped in the middle of the sonata.
 ‘Bravo!
 Wonderful!’
 Casals applauded.
 Piatigorsky said, ‘bewildered, I left.
 I knew how badly I had played.
 Why did he, the master, have to praise and embarrass me?’